celestiaorg/celestia-node/docs/adr/adr-003-march2022-testnet.md

 ### **Bridge Node**

-A **bridge** node is a **full** node that is connected to a Celestia Core node via RPC.
-It receives either a remote address from a running Core node or it can run a Core node as an embedded process, but the critical difference is that instead of reconstructing blocks via downloading enough shares from the network, it receives headers and blocks directly from its trusted Core node, validating blocks, erasure coding them, and producing `ExtendedHeader`s to broadcast to the Celestia DA network.
+A **bridge** node is a node that is connected to a celestia-core node via RPC.
+It receives a remote address from a running celestia-core node and listens for blocks from celestia-core.
+For each new block from celestia-core, the **bridge** node performs basic validation on the block via `ValidateBasic()`, extends the block data, generates a Data Availability Header (DAH) from the extended block data, and creates an `ExtendedHeader` from the block header and the DAH, and finally broadcasts it to the data availability network (DA network).

+A **bridge** node does not care about what kind of celestia-core node it is connected to (validator or regular full node), it only cares that it has a direct RPC connection to a celestia-core node from which it can listen for new blocks.

+The name **bridge** was chosen as the purpose of this node type is to provide a mechanism to relay celestia-core blocks to the data availability network.

 ### **Full Node**